 Today, the Center for Human Services is a full-service employment center.
 Individuals with disabilities have the choice to work in community settings, with individualized supports.

 In 1979, responding to the need for affordable and safe housing for adults with disabilities, the Community Living program was added.
 The first group home, Tower Farm, was home to seven adults with disabilities.

 Today, a variety of residential options and support services are available in Pettis, and Saline Counties.
 Residential options include: Activity Centers offering community and center-based activities, Individualized Supported Living, HUD funded affordable housing with supports, Community housing with individualized supports, and group home settings with 24-hour support.

 In February 1996, as a pilot project in conjunction with the Department of Mental Health – Division of Developmental Disabilities, CHS began providing Targeted Case Management services in Pettis and Saline Counties to approximately 300 individuals with seven Service Coordinators.

-Today, we are providing Targeted Case Management Services in seven counties, they include Benton, Clay, Dallas, Hickory, Jackson, Platte and Polk counties and serve approximately 1500 individuals.
+Today, we are providing Targeted Case Management Services in seven counties, they include Benton, Clay, Dallas, Hickory, Jackson, Platte, Callaway and Polk counties and serve approximately 1500 individuals.